Interactive Segmentation of Radiance Fields: Implementation Details

 \section{Implementation Details}

 { All the methods proposed in the paper have been implemented using PyTorch \cite{pytorch} branching off the code provided by DVGOv2 \cite{dvgov2}.
-All experiments are performed using a commodity hardware equipped with AMD Ryzen 5800x and a Nvidia RTX 2080Ti.
+All experiments are performed using a commodity hardware equipped with AMD Ryzen 5800x and a NVIDIA RTX 3090.

-The components of the radiance fields namely the volumetric density, radiance latent vectors and the learnt DINO features are stored using VM decomposition proposed by TensoRF \cite{tensorf}.
-For radiance latent vectors, we use \emph{VM-48} representation of TensoRF is used and for DINO features, we use \emph{VM-64} variant of TensoRF.
-The segmentation masks have been stored as a 3D bitmap constructed as full voxel grid.
-Though the bitmap is having a memory in the orders of $\mathcal{O}(n^3)$ the actual memory foot is substantially small as bitmap only requires a storage of one bit for each location in the full volumetric grid.
+The feature components of the radiance fields namely radiance latent vectors and the learnt DINO features are stored using VM decomposition proposed by TensoRF \cite{tensorf}.
+For radiance latent vectors, we use \emph{VM-48} representation of TensoRF and for DINO features, we use \emph{VM-64} variant of TensoRF.
+The segmentation masks and densities have been stored as a full voxel grids.

 The DINO \emph{ViT-b8} \cite{dino} model provides 768 features for each patch of $8 \times 8$ pixels in an image.
 We reduce the dimensionality of these features by doing a principal component analysis reducing the effective dimension to 64.
-This is consitent with the prior works \cite{N3F,DFF}.
+This is consistent with the prior works \cite{N3F,DFF}.
 For each pixel, the feature is calculated by referring to the feature of the respective patch that pixel corresponds to.

-We first pre-train the model for the volumetric density and radiance for $20,000$ epochs.
+We first pre-train the model for the volumetric density and radiance for $20,000$ iterations.
 Once the radiance field is stabilized on the VM-48 TensoRF representation, we introduce distillation using \emph{student-teacher} strategy similar to that of \cite{N3F, DFF} on the VM-64 TensoRF variant.
-Upon adoption, the resultant VM-48 variant of TensoRF along with its shallow MLP represents the radiance field, and VM-64 consititute the distilled features.
+Upon adoption, the resultant VM-48 variant of TensoRF along with its shallow MLP represents the radiance field, and VM-64 constitute the distilled features.
 It is to be noted that the distilled features are not accompanied by a shallow MLP.
-The features are store at voxel lattice locations and tri-linearly interpolated to be compared and optimized against the DINO features without any involvement of any non-linearity.
-The adoption is done with $\lambda = 0.001$ for the weighted loss function for $5,000$ epochs.
+The features are store at voxel lattice locations and tri-linearly interpolated to be compared and optimized against the DINO features without the involvement of any non-linearity.
+The adoption is done with $\lambda = 0.001$ for the weighted loss function for $5,000$ iterations.
 The loss is taken on the features and radiance together to maintain consistency.